thatsnice/ops-dojo/Program/Projects/Intro-to-Tech/notes.md

 - Services
 - Programs with UIs

+## Security

+- Aspects
+ - Authenticity (it is the system you think it is)
+ - Availability (it is usable for its advertised purpose)
+ - Integrity    (it behaves correctly)
+ - Privacy      (it doesn't leak data)

+- Physical security
+- Network security and it many layers
+- Application security
+- Human factors

-## Operations
+# Operations

- - Puzzle pieces
+## Puzzle pieces

 - People/groups
  - Customers
  - Vendors
  - Engineers
 - Software/services
 - Devices
 - Network transports
 - Physical and logical network topologies
 - Access control (authn/authz)

- - System Life-cycle
+## System Life-cycle

 - Commissioning
  - Requirements
  - Design
+ - Policies
+  - SLAs
+  - Change control
+  - ...
  - Implementation
+  - Project Management/Logistics
+  - Automation
+  - Measurement, logging
+  - Alerting
+   - Automated responses
-   - Measurement
+   - Manual responses
+  - Deploying and connecting pieces
+   - Should be handled by automation after bootstrapping

 - Operations, maintenance
  - Onboarding/offboarding customers
+ - Should be handled by alerting/automation:
   - Scaling
   - Patching
  - Adapting to
+  - changes
+   - Technology
+   - Environment
-    - Requirements changes
+   - Requirements
-    - New information
+   - Other new information
+  - Understanding the change
+  - Implementing the fix(es)

 - Decomissioning
+ - Always have an exit plan
  - Offboarding remaining customers
  - Reverse commissioning process
  - Secure destruction of data
  - Hardware recycling